-- Victorian Certificate of Education (VCE) requires the successful completion of Units 1 & 2 and Units 3 & 4.
-Effective completion of VCE demands students study approximately 2 3 hours each night and six to eight hours over the weekend.
+• Victorian Certificate of Education (VCE) (for students requiring an ATAR for Tertiary Education)

+VCE requires the successful completion of Units 1 & 2 and Units 3 & 4.
+Effective completion of VCE demands students study approximately 2 - 3 hours each night and six to eight hours over the weekend.
 Hence, a VCE student must set priorities for activities and be very organised.
-Success in VCE usually goes to the student who is committed and has a strong work ethic. - Victorian Certificate of Applied Learning (VCAL) is a hands-on option that meets the National and State requirements.
-The aim of VCAL is to assist students to improve their literacy and numeracy, acquire industry experience and training, and develop as responsible, young adults prepared for the world of work.
-This Certificate course is best suited to students who have aspirations in a particular vocation, wish to gain employment, further education and/or training.
-Within this program it is possible for students to undertake part-time apprenticeship/traineeships to further enhance career opportunities. - Vocational Education and Training combines classroom learning with hands on industry training.
+Success in VCE usually goes to the student who is committed and has a strong work ethic.

+Victorian Certificate of Education - Vocational Major (VCE VM)

+The VCE Vocational Major (VM) is a vocational and applied learning program within the VCE, designed to be completed over a minimum of two years.
+The VCE VM will give students greater choice and flexibility to pursue their strengths and interests, and develop the skills and capabilities needed to succeed in work, further education, and life.

+It prepares students to move into apprenticeships, traineeships, further education and training, university (via non-ATAR pathways) or directly into the workforce

+Vocational Education and Training (VET) combines classroom learning with hands on industry training.
 Students undertaking a VET subject receive a nationally accredited certificate on completion of their studies.
-VET subjects can be undertaken as part of VCE or VCAL studies.
+VET subjects can be undertaken as part of VCE or Vocational Major studies.